uwezukwechibuzor/fulcrum/README.md

 # Fulcrum

-Fulcrum is a production-grade Rust backend for managing leveraged positions on tokenized real-world assets (RWAs).
+Fulcrum is an experimental Rust backend for managing leveraged positions on tokenized real-world assets (RWAs).
 It coordinates multi-step on-chain settlement workflows across bridge financing, Morpho collateral, and stablecoin borrowing — and continuously monitors open positions to protect them from liquidation.

 The name comes from physics: a **fulcrum** is the pivot point of a lever.
 This service is the pivot point between user intent and on-chain leverage.